jbilcke-hf/tikslop/PROMPT_CONTEXT.md

 Note that this uses a custom API written in Python, with a WebSockets communication.

-To go back to the Flutter app, when the user open a thumbnail card after doing such generative AI search, it opens a full view for a video (with a player, title, description, chat section etc).
+To go back to the Flutter app, when the user open a thumbnail card after doing such generative AI search, it opens a full view for a video (with a player, title, description, chat section etc and a special search bar in the top header that allows to edit the current video's theme).

 Task to perform: <fill your demand here>